localstack-samples/localstack-on-eks/README.md

 2. Deploy LocalStack on an engineer's laptop on EKS Anywhere with Docker.

 [**Solution-1**](#solution-1) provides a hybrid integration environment where teams can run component/integration/system tests.
 The solution is managed in AWS to allow for easy management of the entire platform across multiple AWS accounts.
-This is further subdivided into two categories: workloads that run with Fargate and workloads that run on EC2.
+This is further subdivided into two categories: workloads that run on Fargate backend and workloads that run on EC2 backend.

 [**Solution-2**](#solution-2) is identical to Solution-1 but it runs on engineers laptops with EKS Anywhere.